 4. Invoice Your Customers on Time

 It can be challenging to keep track of billing customers if you’re juggling several contracts.
 However, delaying the billing process means payments will come in later, which leads to cash flow problems.
-If possible, hire an accountant well-versed in the construction industry to set up an effective invoicing system for your company.
+If possible, hire an accountant who is well-versed in the construction industry to set up an effective invoicing system for your company.

 5. Clarify Payment Terms in the Written Agreement